-Osaka comes back, tops Azarenka at US Open; 3rd Slam title
+Naomi Osaka comes back, beats Azarenka for 2nd US Open title

 “I thought the third time was the charm,” Azarenka said, “but I guess I’ll have to try again.”

-She carried an 11-match winning streak of her own into Saturday, including a stirring three-set victory over Williams in the semifinals.

-And all of three minutes into the final, Azarenka had a break.

-She did it with terrific returning, including a sturdy reply to a 119 mph serve to draw a netted forehand; that might have been in Osaka’s head when she double-faulted on the following point.
-And Azarenka did it with let-no-ball-by defense, stretch points until Osaka missed, which she did by slapping a forehand into the net to make it 1-0.
+She led early against Osaka, getting a quick break with terrific returning, including a sturdy reply to a 119 mph serve to draw a netted forehand.
+Azarenka also displayed some enviable let-no-ball-by defense, stretching points until Osaka missed.

 Osaka was making the sort of mistakes she avoided almost entirely in recent matches.

-It seemed, in contrast, as if Azarenka couldn’t miss, racing into position, always arriving on time, and striking deep groundstrokes to the corners.
-More often than not, points would end with a flub from Osaka.
+It seemed, in contrast, as if Azarenka couldn’t put a ball anywhere but where she wanted.
+She would race into position, always arrive on time, and strike deep groundstrokes to the corners.
+More often than not, points would end with a flub from Osaka, and the first set was over in a blink.

-Azarenka broke early in the second set, too, and was up 2-0.
+Azarenka broke early in the second set, too, to lead 2-0.
 The question shifted from “Who will win?” to “Might this be the most lopsided women’s final at the U.S. Open since the professional era began in 1968?”

 No, Osaka quickly determined.